 Here are the definitions of the key points before reading the standard.

 Procedure: defined as an established or official way of doing something.
-It is preferred to be documented; however, there is no guidance given in the indicator outlining whether the procedures must be documented or not.
+It is preferred to be documented; however, no guidance is given in the NDIS practice standard outlining whether the procedures must be documented.

-Document: defined as a piece of written, printed, or electronic matter that provides information or evidence or that serves as an official record.
-You should have documented evidence in any media to fulfill the audit criteria.
+Document is a written, printed, or electronic matter that provides information or evidence or serves as an official record.
+You should have documented evidence in any media to fulfil the audit criteria.

-Process: defined as a series of actions or steps taken to achieve a particular result; however, there is no guidance given in the indicator outlining whether a process must be documented or not.
+Process is defined as a series of actions or steps taken to achieve a particular result; however, there is no guidance in the NDIS practice standard outlining whether a process must be documented.

-There are four Procedures, five processes, and twelve documents that are required to be produced according to the NDIS Practice Standards and Quality Indicators.
+Four procedures, five processes, and twelve documents are required to be produced according to the NDIS Practice Standards and Quality Indicators.
 Below are the extracts from the standard: